 One Room is a text adventure game written by Jorge Mir for the TRS-80 Color Computer.
 It was published as a program-listing in the first Rainbow Book of Adventures in 1983.

 One Room is set in a single room (duh), in which the player-character is trapped.
 The object of the game is to escape from the room.
 One Room is therefore a contender for the title of First Ever Room-Escape Game.
 (Or maybe not.)
 It might even be the first text adventure game to be set in a single room.
 (But possibly not.)*

-Although the program-listing as published in the Rainbow Book of Adventures contains several bugs (as discovered and documented at the Gaming After 40 blog, for which I’m extremely grateful), the game is nevertheless intriguing and full of quirky ideas: it’s constructed around an innovative plot device; it comes with a built-in HELP system; it includes a surprising miscellany of objects that you can manipulate; and it’s of historical interest not only because it might be the first game of its kind but also because of the way that certain objects in the game tie in to the wider Tandy / Radio Shack retail empire as it was in the 1980s.
+Although the published program-listing contains several bugs — which are documented at the Gaming After 40 blog (for which I’m extremely thankful) — the game is nevertheless intriguing and full of quirky ideas.
+It’s constructed around an innovative plot device.
+It comes with a built-in HELP system.
+It includes a surprising miscellany of objects that you can manipulate.
+And it’s of historical interest not only because it might be the first game of its kind but also because of the way that certain objects in the game tie in to the Tandy / Radio Shack retail empire as it was in the 1980s.

-My YouTube video features a quick playthrough of the first part of the game.
+• My YouTube video features a quick playthrough of the first part of the game.